miraculixx/whereismypackage/README.md

-**DEPRECATED** This is no longer actively developed.
+**DEPRECATED** This is no longer developed nor supported.
 Consider it an archieved example.

 Simple Package Locator
 ======================